-"A marriage conducted without the valid consent of both parties where duress is a factor."
+Scottish Government "A marriage conducted without the valid consent of both parties where duress is a factor."
 A Choice by Right (June 2000)

-- 26. Forced Marriage (Civil Protection) Act 2007 (England/Wales) - (a) Courts have the power to make Forced Marriage Protection Orders. - (b) Breach of an injunction would not itself be a criminal offence but would be a contempt of court.
-Courts would have the full range of sanctions available to them, including imprisonment. - (c) Enables third parties to apply for an injunction on behalf of somebody - 27.
-There will be a maximum penalty of seven years for committing a forced marriage offence and a maximum penalty of five years for breach of a forced marriage protection order. - 28.
+Forced Marriage (Civil Protection) Act 2007 (England/Wales)

+- a) Courts have the power to make Forced Marriage Protection Orders. - b) Breach of an injunction would not itself be a criminal offence but would be a contempt of court.
+Courts would have the full range of sanctions available to them, including imprisonment.
+Enables third parties to apply for an injunction on behalf of somebody

+There will be a maximum penalty of seven years for committing a forced marriage offence and a maximum penalty of five years for breach of a forced marriage protection order.

 Staff must report concerns regarding forced marriage to the DSL immediately to ensure safeguarding procedures can be implemented, the DSL will inform the Academy Principal, Children and Families social care and the police.

-29. Private Fostering
+Private Fostering

-- 30. A private fostering arrangement is made privately (without the involvement of a local authority) for the care of a child under the age of 16 years (under 18, if disabled) by someone other than a parent or close relative, in their own home, with the intention that it should last for 28 days or more. - 31.
-A close family relative is defined as a 'grandparent, brother, sister, uncle or aunt' and includes half-siblings and step-parents; it does not include great-aunts or uncles, great grandparents or cousins. - 32.
-Parents and private foster carers both have a legal duty to inform the relevant local authority at least six weeks before A private fostering arrangement is made privately (without the involvement of a local authority) for the care of a child under the age of 16 years (under 18, if disabled) by someone other than a parent or close relative, in their own home, with the intention that it should last for 28 days or more.
-A close family relative is defined as a 'grandparent, brother, sister, uncle or aunt' and includes half-siblings and step-parents; it does not include great-aunts or uncles, great grandparents or cousins. - Parents and private foster carers both have a legal duty to inform the relevant local authority at least six weeks before the arrangement is due to start; not doing so is a criminal offence. - 34.
+A private fostering arrangement is made privately (without the involvement of a local authority) for the care of a child under the age of 16 years (under 18, if disabled) by someone other than a parent or close relative, in their own home, with the intention that it should last for 28 days or more.

+A close family relative is defined as a 'grandparent, brother, sister, uncle or aunt' and includes halfsiblings and stepparents; it does not include great-aunts or uncles, great grandparents or cousins.

+Parents and private foster carers both have a legal duty to inform the relevant local authority at least six weeks before A private fostering arrangement is made privately (without the involvement 46 of a local authority) for the care of a child under the age of 16 years (under 18, if disabled) by someone other than a parent or close relative, in their own home, with the intention that it should last for 28 days or more.
+A close family relative is defined as a 'grandparent, brother, sister, uncle or aunt' and includes half-siblings and stepparents; it does not include great-aunts or uncles, great grandparents or cousins.

+Parents and private foster carers both have a legal duty to inform the relevant local authority at least six weeks before the arrangement is due to start; not doing so is a criminal offence.

 Whilst most privately fostered children are appropriately supported and looked after, they are a potentially vulnerable group who should be monitored by the local authority, particularly when the child has come from another country.
-In some cases privately fostered children are affected by abuse and neglect or be involved in trafficking, child sexual exploitation or modern-day slavery.
+In some cases, privately fostered children are affected by abuse and neglect or be involved in trafficking, child sexual exploitation or modern-day slavery.

-- 35. Schools have a mandatory duty to report to the local authority where they are aware or suspect that a child is subject to a private fostering arrangement.
+Schools have a mandatory duty to report to the local authority where they are aware or suspect that a child is subject to a private fostering arrangement.
 Although schools must inform the local authority, there is no duty for anyone, including the private foster carer or social workers to inform the school.
-However, it should be clear to the school who has parental responsibility. - 36.
+However, it should be clear to the school who has parental responsibility.

 School staff should notify the designated safeguarding lead when they become aware of private fostering arrangements.
 The designated safeguarding lead will speak to the family of the child involved to check that they are aware of their duty to inform the LA.
-The school itself must inform the local authority of the private fostering arrangements. - 37.
-On admission to the school, we will take steps to verify the relationship of the adults to the child who is being registered.
+The school itself must inform the local authority of the private fostering arrangements.

-38. Preventing Radicalisation
+Preventing Radicalisation